Alla Nazimova: Career

 She created and worked under Nazimova Productions from 1917 to 1921.
 She filled many roles in film production, outside of acting.
-She served as a director, producer, editor, lighting designer, and received credit for costume design for the film Revelation.
+She served as a director, producer, editor, and lighting designer, and received credit for costume design for the 1918 film Revelation.
+She collaborated closely with designer Natacha Rambova to create a distinctive modernist aesthetic marked by stylized sets, symbolic costuming, and fantasy staging.

-She wrote screenplays under the pseudonym Peter M. Winters.
+Nazimova wrote screenplays under the pseudonym Peter M. Winters.
 She directed films credited to the name of her partner Charles Bryant.
 In her film adaptations of works by such notable writers as Oscar Wilde and Ibsen, she developed filmmaking techniques that were considered daring at the time.
 Her film projects, including A Doll's House (1922), based on Ibsen, and Salomé (1923), based on Wilde's play, were critical and commercial failures.
 Salomé, however, has become a cult classic, regarded as a feminist milestone in film.
 In 2000, the film was added to the National Film Registry.
 By 1925, she could no longer afford to invest in more films, and financial backers withdrew their support.

 In 1927, she became a naturalized citizen of the United States.
 Left with few options in Hollywood, she returned to New York to perform on Broadway, notably starring as Natalya Petrovna in Rouben Mamoulian's 1930 New York production of Turgenev's A Month in the Country and having an acclaimed performance as Mrs. Alving in Ibsen's Ghosts.
 Critic Pauline Kael described this as the greatest performance she had ever seen on the American stage.

 In the early 1940s, Nazimova returned to films, playing Robert Taylor's mother in Escape (1940) and Tyrone Power's mother in Blood and Sand (1941).
 This late return to motion pictures fortunately preserves Nazimova and her art on sound film.